 Finally, the French Provincial lingerie chest is relieved of its awful finish.
 It’s now time to put the finishing touches on it.
 First, I used my limewash technique (click for details), the same finish I used on our dining table.
-My Zibra Stubby Brush comes out to play and I apply a thinned paint and quickly wipe it off.
+I apply a thinned paint and quickly wipe it off.

 My goal is to fill the grain with the white color, but remove the majority of it from the surface.

 Then, I let the limewash cure for about an hour or so.
 Now that my surfaces are ready, I just need to add a topcoat.
 Since I have four girls that put this lingerie chest to work, I wanted a fairly sturdy finish.
-I chose this matte poly and used the same Stubby Brush as I had for my limewash.
-Look ma!
-No brush strokes!
-These brushes are the BEST.
+I chose this matte poly to finish it off.

 While their bedroom isn’t complete, I thought it fun to see this lingerie chest set up in my bedroom.
 Maybe I should keep it, eh?

 My daughters and I adore the outcome.
 They are more than happy to have rid themselves of the chippy mess they have dealt with.
 I only wish I had made the time to do it sooner.
 In any event, I am anxiously waiting on the time to remodel their space.

 Additionally, the pulls were brass, so I didn’t have the heart to paint them.
 Last, to match them up with the limewash, I simply used a bit of white wax to soften them up.